Continuing Education FAQs

 Are there continuing education requirements related to producers with the authority to sell annuities?

 On December 26, 2018, Act 48 became effective increasing the responsibilities insurers and producers have when making an annuity transaction.
 This bill created a number of new disclosure, recordkeeping and educational requirements to be put into place to ensure suitable sales are being made to consumers when purchasing an annuity.
 This new annuity suitability requires all producers with the authority to sell annuities in Pennsylvania to satisfy a four credit annuity suitability CE course.
 This means that even if you are not actively selling annuities at the present time, but you have the authority to sell annuities through your current license type, you must still complete this annuity suitability CE requirement.
-To fulfill that requirement, we have introduced "Annuity Basics for Pennsylvania - Annuity Suitability."
+To fulfill that requirement, we offer the "Annuity Basics for Pennsylvania - Annuity Suitability" course in self-study and traditional classroom formats.

 How long do producers have to complete the annuity CE requirement?